dbosak01/libr/README.md

 when working with data:

-1. **Loading many related datasets**:  When you have a lot of data files that are related in some way, it is a troublesome when you want to load them all into your program.
+1. **Loading many related datasets**:  When you have a lot of data files that are related in some way, it is troublesome when you want to use them all in your analysis.
 Most data import packages make you load each file individually.
 And the thing is, *almost all data* comes in sets of related files.
 So you would think that there would be an easy-to-use mechanism to load them all at once.